Correspondence of Paul and Seneca: Scholarly analysis

 The motive of the forger is unknown.
 J. B. Lightfoot wrote that it was likely "either to recommend Seneca to Christian readers or to recommend Christianity to students of Seneca," a position that Adolf von Harnack agreed with.
 Claude Barlow thought that the writings might have been a rhetorical exercise; essentially, a fictional essay by a novice writer practicing their craft that escaped to readers who did not realize its origins.
+Similarly, the work was perhaps an epistolary novel, similar to the letters of Chion of Heraclea.
 J. K. Elliott wrote that it was "to show the superiority of Christianity over pagan philosophy."
 Bart Ehrman suggests that the creation of the letters may have been part of early Christian apologia.
 In this theory, a Roman pagan polemic against Christianity was the claim that Paul was not particularly significant in his era.
 The forger accepted the somewhat elitist terms of this argument – that only "great" people deserve to be listened to – and responded by having the greatest philosopher of Paul's day endorse and praise Paul, so mere flattery was enough to serve the purpose of the apologist.

 Critics generally deride the worth of the correspondence as well for not including much of anything interesting, such as a debate on the merits of Stoicism, Christianity, or even just court gossip.
 Erasmus wrote that "I do not see how he could have made these letters in a more feeble or insipid fashion."
 Philip Schaff in his History of the Christian Church said that "They are very poor in thought and style, full of errors of chronology and history, and undoubtedly a forgery."
 J. B. Lightfoot was caustic about the overall worth of the correspondence, criticizing "the poverty of thought and style, the errors in chronology and history, and the whole conception of the relative positions of the Stoic philosopher and the Christian Apostle" which "betray clearly the hand of a forger."